 The fellow is also expected to have made substantial contribution to the Athens based ASCSA community during the tenure of the fellowship by contributing to or organizing seminars, colloquia, and workshops, or participating in School sponsored field trips, or some combination of these and other activities that help increase awareness of the archaeological sciences within the School and in the broader community in Athens.

 The next competition for this fellowship will be announced in the fall of 2020 for a three year fellowship that will begin in the 2021-2022 academic year.
 Deadline for application is January 15, 2021.

-Applicants for Programmatic Post-doctoral Fellowships must submit a pdf that includes all of the information outlined in Sections 1-9 below through the on-line ASCSA Application portal (see Section 9 for further instructions).
+Applicants for Programmatic Post-doctoral Fellowships must submit a pdf that includes all of the information outlined in Sections 1-9 below through the ASCSA application portal.

 The required components of the Programmatic Post-doctoral Fellowship are:

 1. Cover sheet: naming the project, the project principal investigators, and the designated fellow; a short description of the project; and a brief summary of the designated fellow’s research interests and qualifications for the fellowship.